-The proposed development is in clear conflict with the provisions of Policy ST2 of the CS with regard to the location out with the settlement boundary for Cleator Moor; however, given the importance of this policy to the determination of the application and its level of conformity with the NPPF, only limited weight can be given to this conflict in decision taking.
+The proposed development is in clear conflict with the provisions of Policy ST2 of the CS and Policy DS4PU of the ELP with regards to the location outwith the settlement boundary for Cleator Moor; however, given the importance of this policy to the determination of the application and its level of conformity with the NPPF, only limited weight can be given to this conflict in decision taking.

-The principle of developing the site for a single dwelling has already been established by the approval of an outline application in 2021.
-This outline approval remains extant.
+The principle of developing the site for a single dwelling has already been established by the approval of an outline application in 2021 and the full planning application in 2022.
+As these remain extant and could be implemented they represent a fall back position which is a material consideration in the assessment of this current application.

 It is considered that some adverse impacts upon the character of the landscape will result from the proposed development; however, this will be only minor adverse.
-The development will also result in the loss of some existing trees.
+The development will also result in the loss of some existing trees which are not subject ti protection.

-In overall terms, whilst conflicts are identified it is considered that these conflicts and impacts are collectively not sufficiently harmful to significantly and demonstrably outweigh the identified benefits of the development, which include: the provision of housing to meet the needs of the settlement/borough; boosting the economy of the settlement/borough including the provision of jobs during construction; and, supporting local services when assessed against the policies in the NPPF taken as a whole.
+In overall terms, whilst conflicts are identified it is considered that these conflicts and impacts are collectively not sufficiently harmful to significantly and demonstrably outweigh the identified benefits of the development, which include: the provision of housing to meet the needs of the settlement/borough; boosting the economy of the settlement/borough including rovision of jobs during construction; and, supporting local services when assessed • ist the policies in the NPPF taken as a whole. • 8.
+Reco ommendation: Appro ove (commence within 3 years) 9.
+Conditions: Standard Conditions 1.
+The development hereby permitted shall be commenced before the expiration of three years from the date of this permission.
+Reason To comply with Section 91 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004.
+2. Permission shall relate to the following plans and documents as received on the respective dates and development shall be carried out in accordance with them: - Application form, received 16 th February 2023; Proposed Site Plan, scale 1:1250, drawing number 2034/004/E, received 16 th February 2023; Proposed Block Plan, scale 1:500, drawing number 2034/005/J, received 16 th February 2023; Proposed Floor Plans, scale 1:100, drawing number 2034/006/B, received 16 th February 2023; Proposed Elevations, scale 1:100, drawing number 2034/007/B, received 16 th February 2023; Proposed Garage Plans and Elevations, scale 1:100, drawing number 2034/008/B, received 16 th February 2023; Proposed Site Sections, scale 1:200, drawing number 2034/009/B, received 16 th February 2023; Design and Access Statement, received 16 th February 2023; Stone Material Sample, received 26 th April 2023; Landscaping Plan, scale 1:200, drawing number 2034/021, received 26 th April 2023; Drainage Report, written by Kingmoor Consulting, reference 23-041r001, received 26 th April 2023;

-Recommendation: -

-Approve subject to the following conditions:-

-Conditions

-Standard Conditions

-1. The development hereby permitted shall be commenced before the expiration of three years from the date of this permission.

-To comply with Section 91 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004.

-2. Permission shall relate to the following plans and documents as received on the respective dates and development shall be carried out in accordance with them: -

-Site Location Plan, scale 1:1250, drawing number 2034 001 C, received 11th May 2022;
+Construction Environmental Management Plan, scale 1:500, drawing number 2034/020, received 26th April 2023